Free Co-Parenting & Coffee Webinar!

 Can a parent terminate their parental rights?

 Most parents have had the experience of tossing their hands in the air in frustration and feeling like they no longer want to be a parent.
-The feeling is usually short-lived because it is typically the result of a long day of stress, exhaustion, and frustration.
+The feeling is usually short-lived because it typically results from a long day of stress, exhaustion, and frustration.
+Once the feeling passes, parents are right back into the mix of fun and complicated moments.

-For some parents, however, ceasing to be a child's legal parent is a voluntary act.
-The choice to terminate parental rights is often made to allow a child to be adopted by someone else to ensure he or she has access to better opportunities.
-It isn't easy to think about voluntarily giving up your rights as a parent, but it can be applicable in some situations.
+For some parents, however, ceasing to be a child's legal parent is voluntary and completely unrelated to the everyday frustrations of parenthood.
+While it seems flippant and negative at face value, the choice to terminate parental rights is often made to allow a child to be adopted by someone else to ensure they have access to better opportunities.
+It is challenging to think about voluntarily giving up your parental rights, as doing so means you forfeit your custody and visitation rights.

-Termination of parental rights means that the parent is no longer responsible for caring for or providing for the child.
-These responsibilities include caring for the physical, financial, and emotional well-being of the child.
-The parent usually cannot have any contact with the child until they are 18 years old unless the child is in the care of someone who permits them to communicate with the child.
+Termination of parental rights means the parent is no longer responsible for caring for or providing for the child.
+These responsibilities include caring for the child's physical, financial, and emotional well-being.
+The parent usually can only have contact with the child once they are 18 years old, but there are exceptions if the child is in the care of someone who permits them to communicate.

 • Severe or chronic abuse or neglect